EDS-Bioinformatics-Laboratory/reseda/README.md

-# WREP - Workflow for REPertoire sequencing
+# RESEDA - REpertoire SEquencing Data Analysis

 Data analysis workflow for T- and B-cell receptor repertoire sequencing.
 The workflow identifies clones and their frequency from next generation sequencing of repertoires and includes steps for quality control and bias correction.